NEW YORK -- Things seem to be clicking on the New York Rangers power play these days.

 "I looked at them coming into the building, played [Friday] night, and you want to try to get a good game, and that happens," Lundqvist said of the Sabres.
 "I kind of felt for them a little bit because three penalties in a row and we cashed in on all three.
 Obviously it was an important moment in the game, and the way we set the tone there probably helped us win the hockey game."

-New York, which has won 10 of 11, is 6-for-11 on the power play its past four games.
+New York is 6-for-11 on the power play in its past four games.

 The Rangers scored their first even-strength goal of the game at 12:34 on Boyle's third goal.
 Boyle, who entered with two goals in 19 games, took a pass from Nash and beat Neuvirth with a wrist shot from the left circle to make it 4-0.